nugh75/PDF-Insight-Bot/README.md

-# PDF-Insight-Bot
-PDF Insight Bot is a web interface for question answering on PDF documents, leveraging Streamlit, LangChain, and FAISS for efficient text retrieval and response generation.
-Upload a PDF, ask questions, and get instant answers based on the document's content.

 # PDF Insight Bot: Your QA Interface for PDF Documents

 This project is a web interface for question answering (QA) on PDF documents.
 It uses Streamlit for the user interface, LangChain for handling language and embedding models, and FAISS for indexing and searching.